odoo/documentation/fsm/planning_itinerary.rst

    :alt: Configure Mapbox for Odoo Field Service

 Click on :menuselection:`Start mapping for free --> fill the Username, email and password fields --> agree with their Terms of Service and Privacy Policy --> Get started`.
 You will be redirected to your account.
 Scrolling the page down you will find *Access tokens*.
-Copy the *Default public token.
+Copy the *Default public token*.

 .. image:: media/plit2.png
    :align: center